Smoke Alarms mandatory in Rentals NOW!

 Many fire fatalities happen at night when people are sleeping and don’t smell the smoke.
 Working smoke alarms are the best way to make sure you and your family get an early warning of a fire so you can get out alive.

 They are compulsory in Rentals - the Government has also made it compulsory that all rental properties must have long-life smoke alarms installed from 1st July 2016.
 From July 2019 all private rental properties must have both insulation and long-life smoke alarms installed.
 We can help ensure your rental property is compliant for both smoke alarms and insulation.
-Find out more about the Residential Tenancies Act and what is required for rental properties now.

 Where to put Smoke Alarms